Mathnerd314/stroscot/docs/Reference/Values.rst

   b = map { 1 = Present, 2 = Present, 3 = Present }
   a = set (\x -> lookup {default=Absent} b x)

-More notation for sets is discussed on the :ref:`Sets` page.
+More notation for sets is discussed on the `Sets`_ page.

 Bags
 ====